pitfail/pitfail-reports/report2/report2.md

 Progress Report
 ---------------

-All use cases still need more implementation to allow for increased funcitionaility.
+All use cases still need more implementation to allow for increased functionality.
 In particular, Leagues and Teams need to be implemented while the actual interactions with the stock exchange need to expand to address exceptions usability requirements.